Paleo Pumpkin Pie

 Instructions

 • Allow the pie to cool for at least an hour before serving.
+If desired, top with either whipped cream or vanilla ice cream!

 6 Comments